RahulShah1702/text_summarization-in-python/README.md

 ---

-## How to Get Sender Password for Email Functionality

-If you're using the email functionality of the tool:

-1. Enable **2-Step Verification** for your Google account:
-   - Go to your Google Account Settings → Security → Turn On **2-Step Verification**.

-2. Generate an **App Password**:
-   - Go to **App Passwords** → Select the app (`Mail`) and the device → Generate.

-3. Use the generated app password as the `sender_password` in the tool.

----

 ## Contributions

 Feel free to contribute to this project by submitting issues or pull requests.
 Contributions to improve the UI, add features, or enhance performance are welcome!